 Lifespan

-Red kangaroos living in forests have an average lifespan of 6 -8 years.
-The ones kept in captivity, like in a zoo, can live up to 20 -25 years if properly taken care of.
+Red kangaroos living in forests have an average lifespan of 6-8 years.
+The ones kept in captivity, like in a zoo, can live up to 20-25 years if properly cared for.

 Adaptations

-They have adaptations for living in arid environments.
+• They have adaptations for living in arid environments.
 They can store water in their bodies and survive without water for several days.
-Their kidneys have the capacity to hold urine for long periods.
+Their kidneys can hold urine for long periods.
 Their urine is more concentrated to prevent losing a lot of water from the body.

-Male red kangaroos can reproduce by 20-24 months, while females can do so by 15-20 months.
+Male red kangaroos can reproduce by 20-24 months, while females reproduce by 15-20 months.
 The babies are born in an immature state after 33 days of pregnancy.
 They are about one inch tall and weigh 0.035 ounces.
 After birth, the baby red kangaroo attaches itself to its mother’s nipples for 70 days.
+The females can delay a baby’s birth until a previous joey has left the pouch.

 Red Kangaroo Animal